MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Select the environment where you want to turn on the app access control feature.
 1. Select the **Set up app access control** button.
 1. Select **Enabled for roles** in the **Access control** dropdown list.
-1. Once your app is selected, select the **Manage security roles** option that's located above the grid.
+1. Once your app is selected, select the **Manage security roles** option located above the grid.
 1. Select one or more desired security roles.
 1. Select **Save**.
 1. A window appears, asking you to confirm the roles that you selected.
 Select **Save**.
 1. The list of apps is displayed again.
 Select **Save**.
 1. The environment list is displayed again.
-Repeat the procuedre for each environment where you want to assign security roles.
+Repeat the procedure for each environment where you want to assign security roles.
 Close the panel when you're done.

 > [!NOTE]
 > The enabled for roles mode might take up to an hour to take effect, after you update the configuration settings.